 Bob is a leader driving culture changes in organizations.
 He and his team have been featured in a number of industry articles.
 Bob often speaks at industry events talking about the benefits and challenges of bringing agile techniques into an organization.

 Gil assembled a remarkable group of experts, in a highly accessible format, to talk about Agile Leadership.
 Listening to the secrets of executive leadership was a rare opportunity.
 There were valuable insights applicable to anyone, at any level.
 Superb work, Gil.

 — Maradene Wills, Innovative Catalyst @ Change Angel @ Technology Solver, Toronto, Canada

 Prefer to read the material, or listen to it?
 You can do both!

 We know people have different learning styles.
 One thing all our students have in common is packed daily schedules with little free time.
 Therefore, we have made available both the recordings and transcripts of these interviews.
-Listen to the mp3 interviews on your own schedule and from anywhere: work, in the car, at the gym, or on walks.
+Listen to the 10-hours of mp3 interviews on your own schedule and from anywhere: work, in the car, at the gym, or on walks.
 You can also read their PDF transcripts on your computer, on a mobile device, or on paper; highlight interesting passages, and quickly refer back to specific stories and advice.
 Use both recordings and transcripts to soak up the guests’ wisdom faster, compress your learning curve, and help you remember more of the tactics, strategies, and mind-set they share.

 This series of interviews was broadcast live between May 15 and 23, 2013.